samnaden/autocomplete-cities/README.md

 Now you can make code changes locally and test how they work out.
 Tip: use PyCharm and run the file `./autocomplete_cities/app.py` in debug mode in order to debug your code.

 ### tests
-Simply run `pytest` from this directory.
+Run `poetry shell` to enter the venv for this project, then run `pytest` from this directory.

 ### deployment
 From this directory execute `docker build -t autocomplete-cities-0 .`.
 You can then push this image to your favorite registry (e.g. AWS ECR) and use it however you wish (e.g. AWS ECS).